ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/06-visualize-iot-with-powerbi.md

 ---
 layout: page-tr22
 title: "Visualizing IoT Data"
-subheadline: "Building Connected Things with Windows 10 IoT and C#"
+subheadline: "Building Connected Things with Windows 10 IoT Core and C#"
 teaser: "In this lab you will create visualizations of IoT data."
 show_meta: true
 comments: false